 3. Take Out a Personal Loan

-If you have trouble qualifying for a personal loan on your own, consider adding a co-signer.
+If you have trouble qualifying for a personal loan on your own, consider adding a cosigner.
 This allows you to add another person’s credit score and income to the loan application.
-It can potentially increase your chances of qualifying, and with better terms.
-Just remember that any late payments and defaults you make on the loan will impact your co-signer’s credit score as well.
+It can potentially increase your chances of qualifying and with better terms.
+Just remember that any late payments and defaults you make on the loan will also impact your cosigner’s credit score.

 4. Use a Credit Card